-Authority of the Management Board to Issue Shares or Acquire Treasury Shares cash and / or in kind (Authorized Capital 2015).
+Authority of the Management Board to Issue Shares or Acquire Treasury Shares

+The Management Board is authorized to increase the registered share capital of the company until June 1, 2020, with the consent of the Supervisory Board, once or several times, by up to a total of EUR 94,694,847 by issuing up to 94,694,847 new no-par value bearer shares against contributions in cash and / or in kind (Authorized Capital 2015).
 The shareholders are, in principle, entitled to subscription rights.
 The Management Board is authorized to exclude the subscription right of the shareholders with the consent of the Supervisory Board in the cases described in the authorization.
 The total shares issued under the authorization with the exclusion of subscription rights must not exceed 20% of the registered share capital, either at the time the authorization becomes effective or at the time it is exercised.
 Before the issue of shares with the exclusion of subscription rights, the aforesaid 20% limit includes (i) treasury shares sold with the exclusion of subscription rights, and (ii) shares to be issued to service bonds with conversion and / or option rights or obligations, insofar as the bonds were issued with the exclusion of shareholders' subscription rights on the basis of the authorization by the general meeting of June 2, 2015.
 The Management Board is authorized, with the consent of the Supervisory Board, to determine any further details of the capital increase, the further content of the rights arising from the shares and the conditions of the share issue.